Content

 FFVP Procurement Information (School Nutrition Programs)

-However, if you have a Food Service Management Company (FSMC) contract you must carefully assess all contractual provisions allowing the FSMC to charge costs other than actual costs of fresh fruits and vegetable prior to executing a FFVP contract with the FSMC.
-This assessment will help ensure the allowability of the fixed fee component charged to the FFVP (or any other fees charged to the FFVP not related to the actual cost of the fresh fruits or vegetables) and that the resulting contract executed adheres to the FFVP requirements.
+Prior to executing a FFVP contract with a FSMC, the SFA must carefully assess all contractual provisions allowing the FSMC to charge costs other than actual costs of fresh fruits and vegetables.
+The purpose is to ensure adherence to the cost limitations placed on the FFVP (i.e., the requirement that administration costs not exceed 10% of the overall grant).
+It is recommended that the SFA assess each bid or proposal received from FSMCs in order to determine the allowability of the fixed fee component charged to the FFVP (or any other fees charged to the FFVP not related to the actual cost of the fresh fruits or vegetables).
+This type of careful review will help ensure that the resulting contract executed by a SFA adheres to FFVP requirements.
+Moreover, a SFA must ensure contracts with FSMCs require the FSMC to provide full documentation of allowable costs.
+This documentation must clearly outline the allocation of costs charged to the FFVP (i.e., amounts charged for labor, administrative fees, and actual costs of fresh fruits and vegetables, etc.).
+The SFA should then use this information provided by the FSMC as a basis for its reimbursement claim under the FFVP.
+If the FSMC is unable or unwilling to provide this information, the SFA has two choices: it must consider either running the FFVP separately from its existing FSMC contract; or relinquishing its grant funding.
 Please note that, if provisions are to be added to an existing FSMC contract, the amendment must be evaluated by the State Agency prior to execution to determine whether the change is material.

-Please contact ISBE staff at (800) 545-7892 with any questions regarding procurement for the Fresh Fruit and Vegetable Program.
+Please contact ISBE staff at (217) 782-2491 or toll free in Illinois at (800) 545-7892 with any questions regarding the Fresh Fruit and Vegetable Program Grant.

 Geographic Preferences